kolodziejm/blog/src/pages/learn-frontend/index.md

 If you don't want to spend any money on the course it's fine too, there is a ton of free content on the Internet.
 You'll just have to find it on your own and it may not be as clearly structured. **Freecodecamp** and **Youtube** are your best bets :)

 >One tip from me - you should **avoid using the CSS frameworks for now** such as Bootstrap or Bulma.
 I myself touched Bootstrap too early and it made me lazy to do my own custom responsive CSS.
-As a front-end developer you should have an ability to write your own CSS and not depend on these external tools, they're great later on if you want a decent looking reponsive UI in no-time, but they're hardly customizable and bloat your markup.
+As a front-end developer you should have an ability to write your own CSS and not depend on these external tools, they're great later on if you want a decent looking responsive UI in no-time, but they're hardly customizable and bloat your markup.
 Stick to the custom CSS/SCSS for now.

 ### What you should know?
 * Basics of responsive web design (responsive units, media queries, desktop/mobile first)